nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Find person(s) while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

+    2. Test case: `find n/Alex`<br>
+       Expected: Only persons whose name contains `Alex` will be shown.

-    2. Test case: `find n/Alex Alice`
+    3. Test case: `find n/Alex Alice`<br>
         Expected: Only persons whose name contains `Alex` or `Alice` will be shown.

+    4. Test case: `find p/123`<br>
+       Expected: Only persons whose phone number starts with `123` will be shown.

-    3. Test case: `find p/123 234`
+    5. Test case: `find p/123 234`<br>
        Expected: Only persons whose phone number starts with `123` or `234` will be shown.

-    4. Test case: `find cn/1 2 3`
+    6. Test case: `find cn/1 2 3`<br>
        Expected: Only persons with case number `1` `2` or `3` will be shown.

-    5. Test case: `find cn/-1`
-       Expected: Case number is not entered in the required format.
-Error details will be shown in the status message.

-    6. Test case: `find sh/start: 2021-01-01 2021-01-02`
+    8. Test case: `find sh/start:2021-01-01 2021-01-02`<br>
        Expected: Only persons with SHN start date of `2021-01-01` or `2021-01-02` will be shown.

-    7. Test case: `find sh/start: 2021/01/01`
-       Expected: Date is not entered in the required format.
-Error details will be shown in the status message.

-    8. Test case: `find sh/end: 2021-01-01 2021-01-02`
+    10. Test case: `find sh/end:2021-01-01 2021-01-02`<br>
         Expected: Only persons with SHN end date of `2021-01-01` or `2021-01-02` will be shown.

+    12. Test case: `find INVALID_PREFIX/EXAMPLE`<br>
+        Expected: The list is unchanged.
+Error details shown in the status message.
+Status bar remains the same.

-    9. Test case: `find sh/end: 2021-01-01 2021/01/02`
+    13. Test case: `find VALID_PREFIX/INVALID_INPUT`<br>
-       Expected: One of the date keywords is not entered in the required format.
-Error details will be shown in the status message.
+        Expected: The list is unchanged.
+Error details shown in the status message.
+Status bar remains the same.

-### Sorting contacts
+### Sorting persons

-1. Sorting a person while all persons are being shown
+1. Sorting persons while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.